X

 Walter bounced back big time on Friday after a seven-run stinker his previous time out versus the Angels.
 He shut down the mighty Chicago Cubs, holding them to just one run over six innings, earning his first career victory and notching yet another quality start.
 Walter has quality starts in three of his last four outings, with the seven-run stinker being the only time he missed it.
 Is Walter going to be a rotation mainstay, or is he best left on the wire?

 Originally a 26th-round pick by Boston back in 2019, Walter wasn’t much of a prospect coming up.
 In fact, he was DFA’d by Boston in 2024 after a short cup of coffee in 2023, which is how he wound up in Houston.
 Walter works with a five-pitch mix consisting of a cutter, sweeper, changeup, four-seamer, and sinker.
 He mixes in all of his pitches frequently, throwing each offering at least 13.5% of the time.
-Interestingly, his least used pitches are his four-seamer and sinker, and his most used pitch is the cutter, which he throws 29% of the time.
+Interestingly, his least-used pitches are his four-seamer and sinker, and his most-used pitch is the cutter, which he throws 29% of the time.

 An 88.4 mph offering, Walter’s cutter is primarily used against opposite-handed hitters; he has only thrown five cutters to lefties all season.
 Walter’s cutter is characterized by average movement, giving it a typical shape.
 Batters have had no problem with the pitch either, as opponents are hitting .316 with a .684 SLG and .429 wOBA off Walter’s cutter.

 Batters are just smoking the ball, with a 91.3 mph average exit velocity and a 13-degree average launch angle against.
 A 27% line drive rate doesn’t help, and the expected stats suggest that he’s earned these results with a .333 xBA, .552 xSLG, and .385 xwOBA.
 Walter primarily uses this pitch early in the count or when behind in the count.
-It’s not his strikeout pitch, and it’s not really all that great of a pitch.
-Walter actually used his four-seamer more than the cutter in this one, and that could be a positive trend for him.
+It’s not his strikeout pitch, and it’s not all that great of a pitch.
+Walter used his four-seamer more than the cutter in this one, and that could be a positive trend for him.

 When it comes to opponent performance, there’s no comparison between Walter’s cutter and four-seamer.
 The cutter has been getting clobbered, but batters have been stymied by Walter’s fastball.
 Overall, opponents are hitting just .059 against Walter’s four-seamer with a .059 SLG and .052 wOBA.
 There has been one hit off this pitch all season.
 A 91.9 mph offering, it’s not the velocity that is making batters struggle.